-My curiosity was first sparked a few weeks ago when I saw a video on Instagram of my friend, yoga teacher Mary Thorstad, picking pecans off the lawn of her parents’ home in Georgia using a quaint collecting device.
+My curiosity was sparked a few weeks ago when I saw a video on Instagram of my friend, yoga teacher Mary Thorstad, picking pecans off the lawn of her parents’ home in Georgia using a quaint collecting device.

 This past weekend, my husband and I visited friends in Como, Mississippi.
 Como borders the Mississippi Delta to the west, Oxford to the southeast, and Memphis to the north.

 We arrived late in the evening.
 As we drove up the driveway, my husband commented on the stately old oak and pecan trees that lined the moonlit driveway.
-Later, he asked our friends, Denise and Sledge Taylor, about the mature trees and whether they picked the pecans.
+Later, he asked our friends, Denise and Sledge Taylor, about the trees and whether they picked the pecans.
 They proceeded to tell us a few delightful stories about townspeople coming by to pick pecans over the years.
 Sledge said it was not uncommon to come home to find a sack of pecans on their front porch.
-It meant someone had come by and picked some for themselves and, as a token of appreciation, picked a sack for the tree-owners.
+It meant someone had come by and picked pecans for themselves and, as a token of appreciation, picked a sack for the tree-owners.
 Denise told us that once they came home to find homemade pecan pies on their front porch instead of the customary gunny sack.
 They were thrilled.
-I thought I’d be mighty pleased with a sack of pecans, but that was when I had the misperception that people harvested pecans by climbing ladders and using specialty pole-pickers to harvest them, a job I was not prepared to do.
+I thought I’d be pleased with the sack of pecans, but that was when I had the misperception that people harvested pecans by climbing trees and using specialty pole-pickers to harvest them, a job I was not prepared to do.

 It looks and works a lot like a tennis ball sweeper.

 Sledge said not to pick pecans that still had their husks on as the husk would keep the shell moist and the nut inside would likely be rotten.